When is the best time to plant a tree?

 When I plant a ball-and-burlap tree, what do I do with the basket and burlap?

 When planting a ball-and-burlap tree, you leave the wire basket and burlap intact when you lower the tree into the hole.
 The basket and burlap are designed such that the tree's roots will grow through it.
 Removing it during the planting process risks damage to the rootball and compromises the integrity of its root structure.
 Once the tree is settled and partially backfilled, you may remove any wire loops or burlap that is protruding.
 There is also a piece of twine that secures the basket and wraps around the tree.
-This should be removed after the tree has been planting to as to not strangle the trunk at the bottom.
+This should be removed after the tree has been planted to as to not strangle the trunk at the bottom.

 Should I stake my tree after I've planted it?
 If so, for how long?